LunarWatcher/lunarwatcher.github.io/til/emacs/customising-underline-styles.md

 ---
 {
-    "title": "Customising underline styles in an emacs theme" }
+    "title": "Customising underline styles in an emacs theme", "type": "blog"
+}
 ---
 The underline property can also be a list that takes a `:style`: